shn522-BYJ/Global-waste-distribution/README.md

-# Global-waste-distribution
+# What a Waste Global Database

-This project entitled What a Waste GLobal was provided by World Bank Data Catalog.
+The dataset entitled What a Waste GLobal was provided by World Bank Data Catalog.

 What a Waste is a global project to aggregate data on solid waste management from around the world.
 This database features the statistics collected.
 The information presented is the best available based on a study of current literature and limited conversations with waste agencies and authorities.
 While there may be variations in the definitions and quality of reporting for individual data points, general trends should reflect the global reality.
 All sources and any estimations are noted.